 Also on the horizon is Death Sentences - A Personal Account of Mass Murder by Michael W. Zimecki.

-We will continue to publish a wide variety of crime - from whodunits to Noir and Hardboiled, from historical mysteries to espionage thrillers, from literary crime to pulp fiction, from highly commercial page turners to marginal texts exploring cultural underbellies.
+We are currently reading manuscripts and will continue to publish a wide variety of crime - from whodunits to Noir and Hardboiled, from historical mysteries to espionage thrillers, from literary crime to pulp fiction, from highly commercial page turners to marginal texts exploring cultural underbellies.

 Crime Wave Press publishes novels and novellas in English.
 For more information, take a look at our submissions page.